google/koladata/docs/api_reference.md

   When `as_obj` is set, the resulting DataSlice will be a DataSlice of objects instead of entities.

+  The conversion adheres to:
+  * All missing values (according to `pd.isna`) become missing values in the resulting DataSlice.
+  * Data with `object` dtype is converted to an OBJECT DataSlice.
+  * Data with other dtypes is converted to a DataSlice with corresponding schema.

   Args:
    df_: pandas DataFrame to convert.